Samwise Gamgee: The Scouring of the Shire

-The hobbits return home horrified to find the Shire under the control of "Sharkey" (Saruman) and his ruffians who had wantonly felled trees and despoiled the villages; the hobbits defeat them at the Battle of Bywater and scour the Shire of all the ruffians and their works.
+The hobbits return home horrified to find the Shire under the control of "Sharkey" (the fallen wizard Saruman) and his ruffians who had wantonly felled trees and despoiled the villages; the hobbits defeat them at the Battle of Bywater and scour the Shire of all the ruffians and their works.
 Sam travels the length and breadth of the Shire replanting trees, using the elf-queen Galadriel's gift of earth from her garden, and one seed of the elvish mallorn tree, which he plants at Hobbiton.
 The saplings grow at an astonishing rate.

 In the Fourth Age

 Sam marries Rosie Cotton and moves into Bag End with Frodo.
 The next year they have a daughter, Elanor, the first of their thirteen children.
 Frodo tells Sam that he (Frodo) and Bilbo will leave Middle-earth, along with Gandalf and most of the remaining High Elves, for the Undying Lands.
 Frodo gives Sam the estate of Bag End, and the Red Book of Westmarch for Sam to continue, hinting that Sam may also be allowed to travel into the West eventually.
 Sam returns to meet his family at Bag End, ending the story with the words "Well, I'm back."

 The Appendices note that in the year 1427 of the Shire Reckoning, Sam was elected Mayor of the Shire for the first of seven consecutive seven-year terms.
 His descendants took the surname Gardner in his honour.